Get Ready for the 2026 3D Technology Summer Institute!

 3D Imaging | Students will learn the basic principles of 3D imaging, including photogrammetric, LIDAR, and structured-light approaches, while utilizing a range of advanced 3D scanners to create highly accurate 3D models of reality.

-3D Modelling | Students will spend their first week using industry standard software to create narrative scenes that could serve as assets for hypothetical games or animation.
+3D Modeling | Students will spend their first week using industry standard software to create narrative scenes that could serve as assets for hypothetical games or animation.
 After gaining a basic understanding of 3D modeling concepts, students will have the opportunity to add realistic textures and lighting to their characters and environments.
 In their second week, students will explore introductory concepts in parametric modeling.
+In their second week, students will explore introductory concepts in parametric modeling using Fusion software.